brand_logo

 How to Write a UCAS Reference Letter as a Referee

-As a referee, you should follow the below guidelines while writing your UCAS reference letter:
+As a referee, you should follow the guidelines below while writing your UCAS reference letter:

 1. Complement the Personal Statement